 Fiona Moore is a commercial property and residential property specialist at Nottingham-based law firm Rotheras Solicitors and is located at our Lace Market office in the heart of Nottingham City Centre.

 Luke can advise clients on a wide range of commercial and residential property matters.

-Joshua Morley is a Trainee Solicitor currently in the Commercial Property department and is based in the Lace Market office.
+Jasmine Jackson is a trainee Solicitor in the Commercial Property department at Rotheras and is based at our Lace Market Office.